ronishilo155-glitch/Conv_Dfs/README.md

 ```

 ### 🔑 Key Acceleration Principles
-* **Non-Overlapping Stride:** The kernel size and stride are identically set to 2, eliminating dependencies between neighboring receptive fields and removing the storage-recalculation dilemma[cite: 16].
+* **Non-Overlapping Stride:** The kernel size and stride are identically set to 2, eliminating dependencies between neighboring receptive fields and removing the storage-recalculation dilemma.
-* **On-Chip Inter-Layer Streaming:** Intermediate activations produced by each stage are consumed immediately by the next layer in local registers without communicating back to external DRAM[cite: 1, 16].
+* **On-Chip Inter-Layer Streaming:** Intermediate activations produced by each stage are consumed immediately by the next layer in local registers without communicating back to external DRAM.

 ---

 ## 🧱 High-Level Hardware Architecture

-The accelerator processes scalable input images by fetching fixed-size **16x16 pixel tiles** sequentially from main memory into on-chip registers[cite: 1].
+The accelerator processes scalable input images by fetching fixed-size **16x16 pixel tiles** sequentially from main memory into on-chip registers.

 ```mermaid
 flowchart LR